kiavashp/kiavashp.github.io/docs/_words/masked-bandits.md

-Where the sun is three rectangles in a white and rigid sky and the green I so seek comes in planters and frames
+Where the sun is three rectangles in a white and rigid sky and the green I thought was lost is in planters and frames

 I don't want to be here
 so why do they?
 the masked bandits
 who play beneath the floor

-Living amongst the foundation
-trying to raise a family
+Trying to raise a family
+amongst the foundation
-Fighting for a way into the world we've covered theirs with
+Fighting for a way in
+to our covered world

-A world we've created without them and maybe, without ourselves
+A world we've created without them and perhaps, a part of ourselves